Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Bubble Column.md

 **Explore the wonderous shapes made by simple air bubbles in water.** - nan

-Last initially checked on 2011-12-30 by Mark Durkee (mark.durkee@cantab.net)) and doublechecked on nan by nan)
+Last initially checked on 2011-12-30 by Mark Durkee (mark.durkee@cantab.net)) and double-checked on nan by nan)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->